 There’s something truly magical and otherworldly about walking through a forest that’s completely frosted with snow and ice crystals.
 Cradle Mountain-Lake St Clair National Park is the perfect destination to immerse yourself in a winter wonderland and explore nature as you’ve never seen it.

-Located about 2.5 hours from Hobart, Cradle Mountain is the perfect spot for a day-trip or for a mini weekend getaway.
-You’ll need a day pass to access the park, but with a day pass costing $25.75 per adult and $10.30 per child, you won’t need to rob a bank.
+Cradle Mountain is the perfect spot for a day-trip or for a mini weekend getaway. with the southern entrance located about 2.5 hours from Hobart.
+You’ll need a pass to access the park, but with a day pass costing $29.10 per adult and $11.65 per child, you won’t need to rob a bank.

 Barossa Valley – South Australia

 Located less than an hour away from Adelaide, the Barossa Valley is one of Australia’s most famous wine regions.
 But more than the home of award winning wine, the Barossa Valley also offers stunning views and fresh, local produce.
-It also offers a range of activities including hiking, hot air ballooning, and food tastings.
+There’s also plenty of activities to do between the wine and food tasting, including hiking and hot air ballooning.
 Its close proximity to Adelaide makes it the perfect day-trip destination for both foodies and adventure lovers.
 So hop in the car for the public holiday and treat yourself to a mini June getaway full of indulgence that’s gentle on the wallet!

 Litchfield National Park – Northern Territory

-Litchfield National Park is famous for its incredible and unique natural beauty.
+Litchfield National Park is famous for its tumbling waterfalls and monsoonal vine forests.
 But it’s also famous for being pretty hot during the summer!
-So if you’re not into feeling like you’re walking on the sun, June is the perfect time to go!
+So if you don’t want to be sweating up your own tumbling waterfall, June is the perfect time to go!
 Conveniently, it’s just over an hour from Darwin so it makes the perfect day-trip option for your King’s Birthday public holiday adventures.
-And as a bonus, entry is completely free!
-So just bring your adventurous spirit and leave the wallet at home.
+And as a bonus, it’s only $10 for a day pass!
+So bring your adventurous spirit but leave the credit card at home.

 The Great Ocean Road – Victoria